rajeshpleti/SITHARAMA/elysiumanalytics.md

 Inside Threat Detection identifies abnormal behaviors of user/entity using unsupervised learning algorithms and provides statistical anomalies scores ,outliers and indicators of compromise threshold values of risk factors.

+	Filters:  User can Change the date filter,user filter and RUN the Dashboard

+In 1,2,6 tiles Click on the graph Details appear
+In 3,4,5 tiles Click on the graph or Name Link to 360 View appears and Click on Link to 360 View it redirects to 360 user view or 360 ip view

+Overview of the ITD tiles in the Dashboard

+User/Entity Count with High Risk Scores
+It shows the Score of high risky events
+Anomalous User/Entity by Source
+It shows the count of high anomaly score  and source types Behaviors (Of Risky Users/Entities)
+It shows the users/entities with maximum of risk score Threat Entities
+In this it shows data for max score for all Entities in Elysium Analytics in the last 15 days Threat Users
+In this it shows data for max score for all Users in Elysium Analytics in the last 15 days Scores/Alerts
+In this it shows data for max of Total Alert Count,Max of Alert Score,Max of Anomaly Score,Max of Risk Score.They are represented in different colored Bars.

 	###1.
 Risk score of User and Entity(Day wise and aggregation)